We may earn money or products from the companies mentioned in this post.

 - So many great options for healthy eating in our area, as well, including the natural food sections at various grocery stores including Raley’s and Safeway.

 - As you might guess, Neighborhood Watch is near and dear to my heart and I’m always thrilled to see a Neighborhood Watch sign posted when I’m walking around the neighborhood.

 - Things have eased for us drought-wise, hopefully for good.
 But many homes have converted to water-wise, drought-proof ground covers and one of my fave ideas is the faux rivers!
 So pretty and no water needed.

 - I appreciate the many ways Roseville CA provides for us to find out what’s going on, from email updates to Facebook info to ALERTS for emergencies!

 - Gotta love the many ways kids and adults can stay cool in the summertime, from sprayground to aquatics centers to Sunsplash and more!

 - Don’t you appreciate the great job Roseville does overall, including handling our trash so responsibly?
 From cheerful drivers collecting refuse and green waste as well as working at the dump to e-waste options to shredding and medication collections days periodically to recycling, they do a grand job indeed!

 - Yup, open houses are another important part of my life in Roseville 2016.
-It’s so much fun to show off the various homes we are helping to sell and get to know others from around Roseville.
+It’s so much fun to show off the various homes we are helping our client buy and/or sell and get to know others from around Roseville.

 - With a husband who was a major train fan, Roseville has been a railroader fan‘s delight.
 And the trains are a vital part of Roseville’s history as well.
 Very cool!